 Many websites offer quality training and instructional videos.
 You can find for example:

 Take guitar lessons anywhere you go!

 Printed books are also very enriching (and you can even find most of them as ebooks if that better suits you).

 Try Jon Chappell's "Guitar for Dummies", Roger Evans's "Guitar Without a Teacher", or "How to Begin the Guitar" by Thierry Carpentier.

 Other sites and books also offer to learn theory with a pedagogical method, with exercises online.

 As you can see, guitar lessons are a real complement to learn the practice and handling of the instrument but it is also a great opportunity to enrich your musical culture, to broaden your horizon by discovering other styles of music.

-Set yourself the goals of your guitar class and select the best price for a guitar lesson!
+Set yourself the goals of your guitar class and find the best teacher for your guitar lessons!